Table of Contents[Hide][Show]

 Greenpeace estimates that the average person consumes over 2000 microplastic particles per year from salt alone.

-Celtic sea salt is my favorite, but I don’t buy it anymore.
+Celtic sea salt used to be my favorite, but I don’t buy it anymore.
 This type of sea salt produced by evaporation of seawater has the highest level of plastic contamination.
 (7)

 Avoid Drinking Water Out of Plastic Bottles